 Rachell also co-wrote, produced and directed the award-winning film, From Hell to Here, a fictional short that journeys through the mind of an aging Veteran battling Post-Traumatic Stress Disorder.
 Accompanying the film is a companion discussion guide co-written by a VA psychologist designed to be used in classrooms, discussion groups and therapists offices.
+The film and guide are used in Universities and VA centers around the country.
 Rachell’s passion for storytelling is propelled by mission-driven content.
 Her passion for producing has led her to understand and appreciate the importance of the details, the significance of the story flow and the necessity and art of collaboration.

 How do you find your work-flow?

 For me, finding my flow requires an almost zen-like mind-set to come over me.
 Where the world around me falls away and what I’m left with is exactly the task at hand.
 In that moment I feel a supreme focus and an exhilaration because I’m hitting a stride in what I’m working on - and then I work feverishly, almost as if I stop, I’ll lose that edge.
 The catalyst for that feeling is work that is engaging and inspiring.
 That can be anything from writing a blog post about a topic that I care about or working on a project for a client where something small has ignited my creativity.

 Baz Luhrmann and Wes Anderson.
 Both have very strong artistic points of view in how they tell a story.
 I love how bold they are in their choices.
 Whether you agree with them or not, it’s inspiring.